zengabor/trig/README.md

 # trig

-This command-line tool extends [CodeKit](https://codekitapp.com).
-It remembers associations between triggering files (template files) and dependent files (files using those template files).
-After a template file was modified, you you call trig, e.g., `trig handle footer.html`.
-Then `trig` calls CodeKit via AppleScript to process all the files that are including "footer.html".
-(Associations between the files are stored in `~/.trig/associations.db`.)
+This command-line tool extends [CodeKit](https://codekitapp.com) by remembering associations between triggering files (template files) and dependent files (which are including those templates).
+After a file was modified, you call trig, e.g., `trig handle footer.html` (this call typically happens in a CodeKit hook).
+Since `trig` knows exatcly which files include `footer.html` (this should be automated) it asks CodeKit via AppleScript to process each of those dependent files.
+(Associations are stored in `~/.trig/associations.db`.)

 ## Usage